pub struct WriteHandle<K, V, T, D>where

 All times in updates must be greater or equal to lower and not greater or equal to upper.
 A upper of the empty antichain “finishes” this shard, promising that no more data is ever incoming.

 updates may be empty, which allows for downgrading upper to communicate progress.
-It is possible to heartbeat a writer lease by calling this with upper equal to self.upper() and an empty updates (making the call a no-op).
+It is possible to call this with upper equal to self.upper() and an empty updates (making the call a no-op).

 This uses a bounded amount of memory, even when updates is very large.
 Individual records, however, should be small enough that we can reasonably chunk them up: O(KB) is definitely fine, O(MB) come talk to us.